santoshpalla27/user-app-redis-mysql/README.md

+The Bitnami image is designed to do this for you.
+By providing the correct environment variables, the first node to start (redis-node-0) will automatically wait for the others and then run the redis-cli --cluster create command internally.
+Your manual cluster-init service is no longer needed.

 # User Record Management App

 A full-stack application demonstrating how to use React, Node.js, MySQL, and Redis Cluster for managing user records.